dspelaez/extended-wdm/README.md

 ## Further examples

-Consult the full documentation on [extended-wdm.readthedocs.io/](extended-wdm.readthedocs.io/)
+For a curated collection of examples, please refer to the full gallery in the documentation at [extended-wdm.readthedocs.io/](https://extended-wdm.readthedocs.io/en/latest/gallery.html)

 ## How to cite this work